Governor: New Zealand

 The governor-general of New Zealand is always the governor of the Ross Dependency, an Antarctic sector which is claimed by the Realm of New Zealand.

-Within the United Kingdom
+United Kingdom

 Within the United Kingdom itself, there was a position of Governor of Northern Ireland from 1922 until the suspension of the devolved Parliament of Northern Ireland in 1973.

-Within England
+England

 From the 16th century until 1995, there was a governor of the Isle of Wight, part of England.
 Since the reign of Henry VIII, the monarch has borne the title of Supreme Governor of the Church of England.

 Other colonial empires

 European powers other than the United Kingdom, with colonies in Asia, Africa and elsewhere, gave their top representatives in their colonies the title of governor.
 Those representatives could be from chartered companies that ruled the colonies.
 In some of these colonies, there are still officials called governors.